mrphatom/Anchr/README.md

 but confirm it on devnet before pointing it at a mainnet domain you care about.
 After deploying, use `readIpfsRecord()` to confirm the record actually landed correctly before trusting the CLI's own success message.

+## Relative asset paths (important)

+IPFS serves your site from a `/ipfs/<CID>/` subpath, not domain root — so default absolute asset paths will produce a **blank page**, even though the deploy itself succeeds.
+Confirmed via a real deploy: Vite needs `base: './'` in `vite.config.js` (`anchr init` prints this as a note when it detects Vite).
+CRA needs `"homepage": "."` in `package.json`.
+Next.js likely needs a similar `assetPrefix` fix but this hasn't been confirmed with a real deploy yet.

 ## Alternate pinning provider (Filebase)